Lab Members

 Seonaid Cleare

-Seonaid works on a range of projects within the SBRL including studies looking at the impact of COVID-19 on mental health within the UK.
+Seonaid is a research fellow and works on a range of projects within the SBRL looking at risk and protective factors for suicide.
 Her own research focuses on factors which may provide individuals some protection from emotional distress and self-harm and suicide.

 Email address: Seonaid.cleare@glasgow.ac.uk